ox-x/AAE100_Group7_project/README.md

 moving the sepcific object from the source to destination.The term is widely used in robotics and computer games, espcailly in Aviation :airplane:.

-Aa aviation has become important,if not essential in the transportation system,Path PLanning is needed in Private pilots do the path plan before the flight to make sure the navigation aid is available
+Aa aviation has become important,if not essential in the transportation system,Path Planning is needed in Private pilots do the path plan before the flight to make sure the navigation aid is available
 For ATC near airports, collaborative path planning is required to make